tmgthb/Autonomous-Agents/README.md

 - AgentsCoDriver: multi-car collaboration using LLMs.
 - The system includes the following modules: observation, reasoning engine, cognitive memory, reinforcement reflection, and communication.
+- Includes useful designs on prompt generation and module designs.

 ---